On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Sampling from Random Factor Graphs 2023-11-24

-Note that the above iteration starts by considering $\beta$ first, since there is no other factor node in $C$ which is next to a disagreement.
+The above iteration starts with the factor node $\beta$.
 It can be that the iteration in \eqref{eq:ShortCycleUpdtA} stops even though there are $y \in \mathcal{C}$ such that $\btau(y)$ is not specified.
-When this happens, for each such $y \in \mathcal{C}$ set
+When this happens, for each one of those $y \in \mathcal{C}$ set

-Figure \ref{fig:UpdateSCycle} illustrates an example of the above rule.
-For each node the configuration at the bottom corresponds to $\bsigma$, while the top configuration corresponds to $\btau$.
+\cref{fig:UpdateSCycle} illustrates an example of the above rule.
+For each node, the configuration at the bottom corresponds to $\bsigma$, while the top configuration corresponds to $\btau$.
 The disagreement initially is at $x_0$ and propagates inside the cycle.
 The iteration in \eqref{eq:ShortCycleUpdtA} can only get up to $\partial \beta_2$ at the top side of the cycle and $\partial \beta_5$ at the bottom.
 The rest of the nodes are considered only at \eqref{eq:ShortCycleUpdtB}.
 Note that the disagreements only involve the spins in $\DisSpin$.

-After the above, the sets $\visit$ and $\DisG$ are updated appropriately.
+After all the above, the sets $\visit$ and $\DisG$ are updated accordingly.
 That is, we insert into $\visit$ all the factor nodes in the cycle as well as $\mathcal{C}$.
 Furthermore, each node in $\mathcal{C}$ which is disagreeing is also inserted into $\DisG$.

-The case where $\beta$ is not in $C$ but it has a neighbour in $C$, is very similar.
-We define $\mathcal{C}$ to contain every variable nodes which is adjacent to a factor node in $C$ plus $\beta$.
-If there is a variable node in $\mathcal{ C}$, other than the single disagreement in $\partial \beta$, which belong to $\visit$, then the process fails.
-Otherwise it proceeds as follows: It uses the same iteration as in the previous case.
-However, the iteration in \eqref{eq:ShortCycleUpdtA} is applied to the factor nodes in $C$ plus $\beta$.
-Furthermore, if the iteration ends and there are nodes in $y\in \mathcal{C}$ such that $\btau(y)$ is not specified, we work as in \eqref{eq:ShortCycleUpdtB}.
-After deciding $\btau(\mathcal{C})$, the process updates the sets $\visit$ and $\DisG$, appropriately.
+The case where $\beta$ is not in $C$ but has a neighbour in $C$ (see example in \cref{fig:SCycleCase2B}) is very similar.
+Define $\mathcal{C}$ to contain every variable node which is adjacent to a factor node in $C$ plus $\partial \beta$.
+If there is a variable node in $\mathcal{ C}$, other than the single disagreement in $\partial \beta$, which belongs to $\visit$, then the process fails.
+Otherwise, it uses the iterations shown in \eqref{eq:ShortCycleUpdtA} and \eqref{eq:ShortCycleUpdtB}.
+Note though that these are applied to to the factor nodes in $C$ plus $\beta$.